bmb0136/COMP-3700-Project/SRS/nonfunctional.md

-# project description
+# Project Description

-## summary
+## Summary

-    - easy to read system
+- Easy to read system
-    - mostly automated
+- Mostly automated

-## mentor profile management
+## Mentor Profile Management

-    - profile picture file size limit
+- Profile picture file size limit

-## penalty score management
+## Penalty Score Management

-    - automatic actions should be taken
+- Automatic actions should be taken

-## occurrence submission
+## Occurrence Submission

-    - date for submission is M/D/YYYY
+- Date for submission is M/D/YYYY

-## admin summary screen
+## Admin Summary Screen

-    - sort occurrences by date desc,
+- Sort occurrences by date desc
-    - filter out closed or open, and the type and the time range of occurrence
+- Filter out closed or open, and the type and the time range of occurrence
-    - search occurrences
+- Search occurrences

-## notifications
+## Notifications

-    - add alert that appears in the application
+- Add alert that appears in the application
-    - sms and email options
+- SMS and email options

-## constraints
+## Constraints

-    - easy to use
+- Easy to use
-    - respond quickly
+- Respond quickly
-    - should be a web app
+- Should be a web app
-    - be modular so future changes can be made
+- Be modular so future changes can be made

-# scenarios
+# Scenarios

-## scenario 1
+## Scenario 1

-    - keep process fast and automate it
+- Keep process fast and automate it

-## scenario 2
+## Scenario 2

-    - nothing
+- Nothing

-## scenario 3
+## Scenario 3

-    - have a formal submission method
+- Have a formal submission method
-    - give immediate feedback
+- Give immediate feedback

-## scenario 4
+## Scenario 4

-    - go to dashboard right after login
+- Go to dashboard right after login
-    - fast system
+- Fast system
-    - filter by occurrence type, pos or neg
+- Filter by occurrence type, pos or neg
-    - have reports, profile chnages and penalty scores be on the dashboard.
+- Have reports, profile chnages and penalty scores be on the dashboard.
-    - intuitive
+- Intuitive

-## scenario 5
+## Scenario 5

-    - user freindly
+- User freindly